-The class aims to be an interactive and fun introduction to human sciences, and so students are expected to get involved in discussions and to participate fully in class activities.
-These will be varied in order to engage all types of learner and will include plentiful use of examples and props.
+The class is an interactive and fun introduction to human sciences, and so students are expected to get involved in discussions and to participate fully in class activities.
+These are varied in order to engage all types of learners and include plentiful use of examples and props.

 During the two-week course, students learn the basic principles of human biology, including cell biology, homeostasis and genetics; gain an insight into how a medical research study is designed and carried out; and develop a greater understanding of specific areas of human biology, including hormones and diabetes, infectious diseases, the cardiovascular system, cell growth and death, the immune system, DNA and genetic diseases.
 In this way, students get a solid overview of the subject of Human Biology that may help inform their decision if they are considering studying Biology, Medicine or Human Biology specifically at university.

 Furthermore, students get the chance to learn about what is being done at the cutting edge of human biology, such as genetic engineering and cloning; controversial topics that students are encouraged to discuss and debate with their peers.
 Similarly, in the class on vaccination, students vote on a motion and then debate it with the class, both as a means of testing their knowledge of the subject in ensuring that they debate with the correct facts in hand, and as means of honing discussion skills and rhetorical and persuasive ability.
 Biology as it pertains to humans can often lead to divisive or controversial topics and it is important that students learn how to discuss these in a mature, respectful and constructive manner, both for the purposes of this course and for their future studies.